Drathonix/experiencedworlds2/MODPAGE.md

 As of 10/7, version 1.1.6 and below of Experienced Worlds have been effectively expired and completely replaced by V 2.0.0+.
 Updating worlds running 1.1.6 will result in data loss.
 This decision was made to improve the codebase and provide a long-lasting stable version of the mod.

 **Dependencies**
-V-2.0.0 has no dependencies, however V-1.1.6 and below require ViciousCore and Server Statistics.
+V-2.0.0 depends on Architectury (and fabric-api on fabric), however V-1.1.6 and below require ViciousCore and Server Statistics.